Romain Grosjean: 2019

 On 28 September 2018 it was confirmed that Haas would retain Grosjean for the 2019 season, again partnering Magnussen.
 Like his 2018 season, Grosjean's 2019 was plagued with reliability issues, poor luck and driver errors.
 Additionally, the Haas VF-19 suffered from poor pace throughout the season, often qualifying well but falling far behind during races.

 The first two races saw a double retirement for Grosjean.
 In Australia, a wheel was incorrectly fitted during a pit stop, causing it to come loose on track in an extremely similar incident to his race in Australia the year before.
 In Bahrain he was hit by Lance Stroll on the opening lap, causing terminal damage.
-An 11th-place finish in China followed, before a third retirement in four races in Azerbaijan due to a brake failure.
-Grosjean scored his first point of the season by finishing 10th in Spain, and followed this up with another 10th-place finish in Monaco.
+An eleventh-place finish in China followed, before a third retirement in four races in Azerbaijan due to a brake failure.
+Grosjean scored his first point of the season by finishing tenth in Spain, and followed this up with another tenth-place finish in Monaco.

-Grosjean finished 14th in Canada after a collision in front of him on the first lap sent debris into his car, causing him to lose positions.
+Grosjean finished fourteenth in Canada after a collision in front of him on the first lap sent debris into his car, causing him to lose positions.
 He then retired from the next race, his home race in France.
 Another retirement came two races later in Britain, after contact with teammate Magnussen on the first lap, ending the races of both drivers.
 Both were blamed and criticised for the incident, at a race in which Grosjean was testing the old spec of the VF-19 so that the team could understand their recent lack of pace.
-His best—and final—points finish of the season came in Germany, when he crossed the line in 9th place but was promoted to 7th after the Alfa Romeo drivers were penalised post-race for the use of driver aids.
+His best—and final—points finish of the season came in Germany, when he crossed the line in ninth place but was promoted to seventh after the Alfa Romeo drivers were penalised post-race for the use of driver aids.

 Another retirement came in Hungary due to a hydraulics issue.
 In Singapore, Grosjean tagged George Russell during an overtake attempt, damaging his front wing and causing the Williams driver to crash into a wall.
-Grosjean finished the race in 11th.
+Grosjean finished the race in eleventh.
 Another retirement followed in Russia after a first-lap collision with Daniel Ricciardo and Antonio Giovinazzi sent him into the barriers.
-In Brazil, Grosjean was running in 7th place late in the race behind Pierre Gasly and ahead of Carlos Sainz Jr., before issues with his car dropped him back to 14th by the finish line (13th after a penalty for Nico Hülkenberg).
-Gasly and Sainz would go on to finish 2nd and 3rd in the race.

-Grosjean ended the season in 18th place in the championship with 8 points, his worst full-season in Formula One.
+In Brazil, Grosjean was running in seventh place late in the race behind Pierre Gasly and ahead of Carlos Sainz Jr., before issues with his car dropped him back to fourteenth by the finish line (thirteenth after a penalty for Nico Hülkenberg).
+Gasly and Sainz would go on to finish second and third in the race.Grosjean ended the season in eighteenth place in the championship with eight points, his worst full-season in Formula One.